 3. Make a hook with the index finger of your other hand and insert it through the “O”.

-4. This test attempts to draw your thumb and finger apart by pulling your hooked finger through the meeting place of your finger and thumb while trying not to break the connection between them.
+4. While asking a question, you will pull your hooked finger through the meeting place of your finger and thumb while trying not to hold them together.

 5. Ask for a true YES response and try to pull the “O” open.
 It should take a fair amount of strength to break the connection.

 6. Ask for a true NO response and repeat.
 It should be much easier to break the connection.